SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/INSTALLATION.md

 # Cairn-PKM Installation Guide

-⚠️ **Pre-Release Software**: Cairn-PKM is in active development (version 0.5.0).
+âš ï¸ **Pre-Release Software**: Cairn-PKM is in active development (version 0.5.0).
 Commands and workflows may change between versions.
 See VERSION-POLICY.md for details.

 Instructions for setting up a new Cairn-based Obsidian vault.